Build Custom MCP Servers

 Each MCP server you create will be exposed on a separate route on this app.

-You can add a new MCP server from our templates repository using the CLI.
+You can add a custom MCP server template from our template library for common use cases using the CLI.

-This will automatically add a new MCP server to your Quick Start workspace.
+This will automatically add a custom MCP server template to your Quick Start workspace.
+After customizing and deploying it, you can register it.

 Using Vercel's Template